Arizona Leisure - Vacation Guide

 Arizona Mountain Lion

-The Mountain Lion is also known as a "cougar", "puma" and sometimes "panther".
+The Mountain Lion is also called a "cougar", "puma" and sometimes "panther".
 In North America, the Mountain Lion ranges east and west from the rockies to the Pacific coast and north and south from Canada through Mexico.
 They also cover Central and South America.
 The grace and power of the cougar continues to be a standard symbol of strength and stealth.
 Although it is considered part of the small cat family, the mountain lion is the fourth largest wild cat in the world after the tiger, lion and jaguar.
 Strange, but unlike cats of its ilk, a cougar cannot roar but similar to domestic cats, they do hiss, spit, growl, and even purr.

 Mountain lions only eat meat and will eat any animal it can catch.
 In Arizona, this includes deer, elk, antelope, bighorn sheep, wild horses and domestic cattle.
 The cougar is an ambush hunter preferring to stalk its prey.
 Its killing style is delivering a powerful leap to the back of the prey with a suffocating bite to the neck.
 It's interesting to note that other than humans, no animals preys upon the mountain lion.

+Habitat and Territory.
 The Arizona Mountain Lion has a wide and diverse habitat including high elevation forests, rimrock canyons and mountainous desert areas.
-It prefers dense underbrush and rocky areas which facilitates itd ambush method of stalking or lying and waiting for unsuspecting prey.
+It prefers dense underbrush and rocky areas which facilitates its ambush method of stalking or lying and waiting for unsuspecting prey.
 The cougar is a solitary animal with adults only meeting during mating season.
 Mother cougars and her kittens live in groups.
 Sizes of territories vary depending upon the volume of prey and terrain.
 Mountain lions urinate in claimed territory to warn other lions.
 Male territories will overlap slightly with females but never with another male.

 Characteristics and Behavior